ArtemiusUA/django-cml/README.rst

 CML
 ===

-CMS is an app for data exchange in CommerceML 2 standard.
+CML is an app for data exchange in CommerceML 2 standard.

 Detailed documentation is in the "docs" directory.